DavidAnson/PassWeb/README.md

 **What browsers can I use?**
 Because it's simple and standards-based, PassWeb works cross-platform on modern browsers like recent releases of Internet Explorer, Chrome, Firefox, and Safari.
 If you see a problem, please email me detailed steps to reproduce it.

+**Why is it important to use HTTPS?**
+HTTPS creates a secure connection that encrypts all data and makes it difficult for others to intercept.
+HTTPS helps verify the identity of web servers, prevents tampering with content, and will soon be supported by all major sites.

 **How was PassWeb developed?**
 The client is built using HTML, CSS, and JavaScript on top of the [React](https://facebook.github.io/react/), [crypto-js](https://code.google.com/archive/p/crypto-js/), and [lz-string](http://pieroxy.net/blog/pages/lz-string/index.html) libraries.
 The server's REST API runs on either ASP.NET or Node.js.
 Encryption uses 256-bit AES in CBC mode.
 Hashing uses SHA-512.